 Dogs are naturally fit, strong creatures.
 Many breeds were originally meant to do some kind of work.
 No dog breed handles being overweight well.
 The more weight they put on, the more it will impact their way of life.

-Some breeds, such as Italian Greyhounds, are much skinner naturally than Bloodhounds, for example.
+Some breeds, though, such as Italian Greyhounds, are much skinnier naturally than Bloodhounds, for example.
 If you have any concerns about your dog’s weight, talk to your vet about it.

 What to Do If Your Dog Isn’t Eating

 There are many reasons that your dog might not want to eat.
 Take into account the context of their life and preferences.
 Is this the first time that they have done this and they normally scarf down their food in seconds?
 Then, it is abnormal behavior and could be a health issue.

 However, many dogs simply decide that they don’t want to eat a particular food every once in a while.
 Check to make sure that the food doesn’t smell like it has expired.
 Try adding yummy extras, like wet food, or mixing it with bone broth.

 If they are still uninterested, mix in home-cooked options.
 Share meat with them or something similar that is good for a dog.
 Praise them whenever they do eat as they should, teaching them that it makes you happy and is the best thing to do.